-Japan-based Yushiro Chemical Industry Co. and American metalworking fluid supplier QualiChem Inc. announced an agreement yesterday for Yushiro to acquire a stake in QualiChem and for the companies to help each other enter new markets.
+Yushiro Chemical Industry Co. and American metalworking fluid supplier QualiChem Inc. announced an agreement Tuesday for Yushiro to acquire a stake in QualiChem and for the companies to help each other expand in different markets.

-Yushiro’s interest in the agreement is to increase sales in North America.
-QualiChem’s sales are largely in North America, but it has no Japanese customers.
-“One of the key aspects of this deal was how little overlap there will be between our businesses, which is uncharacteristic of partnerships in our industry,” he explained.
+Both companies highlighted the lack of overlap among their respective customer bases.
+QualiChem’s sales are largely in North America, but it has no Japanese customers there.
+“One of the key aspects of this deal was how little overlap there will be between our businesses, which is uncharacteristic of partnerships in our industry,” Wiley explained.

-“Yushiro’s extensive R&D capabilities and complementary sales channels will help us to better serve our existing customer base,” Qualichem President Glenn Frank said in the press release.
+“Yushiro’s extensive R&D capabilities and complementary sales channels will help us to better serve our existing customer base,” he said.
 “Additionally, Yushiro’s twelve manufacturing plants throughout Asia, North America and South America will provide immediate entry into new markets for our metalworking fluids and water treatment products.”

 Frank and QualiChem Executive Vice President Dennis Butts will retain their current positions as part of the deal.